Taranum01/Weather-Now/README.md

 # Weather-App 🌤⛈⛅️

-This is a Weather App which tells you about the weather of any city in the World 🌏.
+This is a Weather App which shows you the current weather of any city in the World 🌏 using API access.
 <br>
 <br>

 App Link --> https://taranum01.github.io/WeatherNow.github.io//

 <br>

-It shows-

 <ul>
   <li>Weather 🌥🌧🌤⚡️❄️⛈</li>